JuliaLang/julia/doc/src/manual/noteworthy-differences.md

 - Functions and variables share the same namespace (“Lisp-1”).

 - There is a [`Pair`](@ref) type, but it is not meant to be used as a `COMMON-LISP:CONS`.
-Various iterable collections can be used interchangeably in most parts of the language (eg splatting, tuples, etc). `Tuple`s are the closest to Common Lisp lists for short collections of heterogeneous elements.
+Various iterable collections can be used interchangeably in most parts of the language (eg splatting, tuples, etc). `Tuple`s are the closest to Common Lisp lists for *short* collections of heterogeneous elements.
 Use `NamedTuple`s in place of alists.
+For larger collections of homogeneous types, `Array`s and `Dict`s should be used.

 - The typical Julia workflow for prototyping also uses continuous manipulation of the image, implemented with the [Revise.jl](https://github.com/timholy/Revise.jl) package.